Home / Blog / What Kind of Insurance Do I Need After Divorce?

 Home insurance — Most homeowners’ policies are in the names of both spouses.
 If you are the one moving out and you choose to rent, you may want to shop around for a renter’s insurance policy that will cover the cost of your belongings and offer liability coverage.

 It’s always wise to consult with an experienced attorney about matters like insurance when facing a divorce.
 Their years of experience and knowledge of state laws can help you determine which types of insurance you’ll need to carry and when you should make the transition.
 The attorneys with the Carolina Law Group are ready to answer your questions and advise on your options.
-Call our firm at 252-672-2059 or contact us online to schedule a consultation at our New Bern or Beaufort office.
+Call our firm at 252-672-2059 or contact us online to schedule a consultation at our New Bern or Morehead City office.